MissingMaps/partners/app/_partner/morganstanley.md

   - msapac8

 tm-projects:
-  - id: 8968
-    desc: "For every year that a girl is enrolled in school, she is more likely to avoid early marriage and to survive childbirth.
-She will be less likely to suffer domestic violence, or be trafficked, and will have a higher future income."
   - id: 8969
     desc: "For every year that a girl is enrolled in school, she is more likely to avoid early marriage and to survive childbirth.
 She will be less likely to suffer domestic violence, or be trafficked, and will have a higher future income."
   - id: 8970